YOmnAA98/HM-website/README.md

 # HM-website
-"H&amp;M" is a website similar to website H&amp;M.
+"H&amp;M" is an E-commerce website similar to website H&amp;M.

 Technologies Used: HTML, CSS, JS, JQuery.